-The size of new spaces should be appropriate to the intended
+The size of new spaces should be appropriate to the intended use.

-Examples of approaches to achieve light, outlook and ventilation use.
 Landscaping should complement the adjacent streetscape and be attractive, robust and readily maintained.

 There should be clear distinction between public spaces that are open to the public, and onsite communal open spaces that are private or semi-private, particularly in residential developments.
 The former should be open to all, and the latter access-controlled to maintain safety and security.
 Any throughsite links should be designed to have a reasonable proportion of active edge.